-The company has received interest free loans in the nature of perpetual debt from its Parent Company, which are repayable at the company Company as per the term of loan agreement.
-The Holding Company has residual interest in the asset after payment of all liabilities of the Company
+The company has received interest free loans in the nature of perpetual debt from its Parent Company, which are repayable at the discretion of the Company as per the term of loan agreement.
+The Holding Company has residual interest in the asset after payment of all liabilities of the Company.
+The fund has been advanced for the business need of the company.
+The Company has classified the said loans as equity in accordance with Ind AS - 32 Financial Instruments Presentation'.